 - garden tools

-Please note that fridges, freezers and other white goods are collected separately from other items.
+Please note that fridges, freezers and other white goods are collected separately from other items, but can be booked the same as any bulky waste collection.

 Bulky items we won't collect